Phala-Network/phala-wiki-next/content/en-us/general/phala-network/phala-network.md

 The Fat Contract is designed for the following use cases:

 * For low latency requirements, such as in multiplayer online games
-* Scenarios of off-chain interoperation, such as oracle, decentralized chat or communication services (Telegram or email)
+* Scenarios of off-chain interoperation, such as Oracle, decentralized chat or communication services (Telegram or email)
-* Fat Contract such as API interface, data market platform
+* Scenarios where privary matters, such as data market platform
 * Large-scale real-time computing programs, such as Metaverse, games, NFT rendering, artificial intelligence (recommendation engine, etc.)

 ## Phala Web Directory